thorlindberg/thesis/dissertation/4-2 background-material.md

 {"sec":"Source Material and Developer Perspectives"}

-In this section I present the information I have gathered from interviews at the company with their two engineering teams (iOS and Android), as well as the backend engineers, on the topic of interchangable data and error guarding.
+In this section I present the information I have gathered from interviews at the company with their two engineering teams (iOS and Android), as well as the backend engineers, on the topic of interchangable data and guarding against invalid data.
 I spoke with the lead engineer on the iOS team about handling data responses in software clients, and with engineers on both the iOS and the Android team about experiences with software crashes caused by invalid data structures.

 <br>

 {"sub":"System architecture and information flow"}

-For this project the company engineers have chosen to utilise the Continuous Integration and Continuous Development (CI/CD) platform "GitLab" as their backend.
-The purpose of this backend is not to store data, as the client is responsible for storing information on users and products, but to validate that interchanged data structures are compatible with the structures defined in the developed software applications.
+For this case the company engineers have chosen to utilise the platform "GitLab" as their backend.
+The purpose of this backend is not to store data, as the client is responsible for storing information on users and products, but to validate that transmitted data is compatible with the structures defined in the developed software applications.

-As illustrated in figure {"ref":"informationflow"} the flow of information in this system involves users, the client and the company.
+As illustrated in figure {"ref":"informationflow"} the flow of information in this system involves the `users` `client` and `company`.
 When users attempt to authenticate themselves within the software application, a request for information is sent to the client backend.
-If authentication succeeds, the information is forwarded to the company backend (GitLab), wherein the information is validated based on requirements defined in TypeScript.
+If authentication succeeds, the information is forwarded to the company backend, wherein the information is validated based on requirements defined in TypeScript.
 If the information meets all specified requirements it is returned as a response to the application.
-When information is received by the application, its model attempts to cast correctly specified objects and forward them to the view model, which presents them in the interface.
+When information is received by the application, its model attempts to cast correctly specified objects and forward them to the view model, which presents them in the user interface.

+The implication of this architecture is that the company achieves final control of data validation, which allows them to align their full stack of software (frontend and backend), despite not having control over the data storage system.
+This situation inspired me to investigate the data structures processed in the company backend, and how the validation processed could be reduced or eliminated by explicitly typing the data itself.

 <br>